macca448/ESP-IR-Blaster/README.md

 ## Sketch Source Project:
 [This is the Project](https://github.com/e-tinkers/esp32_ir_remote) that gave me the required functionality and AJAX script.

 **Note:** I stripped out all "HTTP_GET" functionality in my project as I only wanted to send "HTTP_POST" commands.
-If you need to pull data into your HTML like sensor readings then you'll need to look at the [core code source project](https://github.com/e-tinkers/esp32_ir_remote) for that detail.
+If you need to pull data into your `HTML` like sensor readings then you'll need to look at the [core code source project](https://github.com/e-tinkers/esp32_ir_remote) for that detail.

 ## Sketch Flow Basics
-In my sketch there is just a single task being the  `"void onBody()"` callback and this function is triggered by a HTML button press.
-There is javaScript that creates the `JASON` string when a button is pressed.
-In the string is the button's HTML ID and the button's description text.
-This description string isn't needed for functionality but was very handy debugging as I could see if the IR code emitted matched the function printed.
+In my sketch there is just a single task being the  `"void onBody()"` callback and this function is triggered by a `HTML` button press.
+There is a `javaScript` that creates the `JASON` string when a button is pressed.

+In the JSON string is the button's `HTML id#` and the button's `description` as text.
+This description isn't needed for functionality but was very handy for debugging as I could see if the IR code emitted matched the function printed in the Serial monitor.

-The button ID is the key as all the IR codes for the buttons live in a single array and the HTML ID is the array index position of the IR code for the button that was pressed.
-As there are three (3) protocols `“NEC, PANASONIC and RCMM”` the array is sorted in groups so I can assign protocol by ID/index number.
+The button `id#` is the key as all the IR codes for the buttons live in a single array and the `HTML id#` is the array index position of the IR code for the button that was pressed.
+As there are three (3) protocols `“NEC, PANASONIC and RCMM”` the array is sorted in groups which facilitates assigning protocol type by `ID/index` number.

-This means on a button Press > Stringify ID and Name > Pass to “onBody” callback > parse JSON > check ID and set protocol > pass the switch case to emit IR code.
+To summerize, **Button Press > Stringify ID and Name > Pass to “onBody” callback > parse JSON > check ID and set protocol > pass the switch case to emit IR code**

 **Minor stuff:** There are near 100 buttons and I used 9 x Buttons that load model pop-ups with buttons grouped by device and function.
-I call “FontAwesome” externally so I need internet access and this is for button icons.
+I call “FontAwesome” externally for button icons  so I need internet access.
 At the bottom of this page is a link to a short video showing the ESP-IR-Blaster in operation.

 <br>